andre-caldas/ParaCADis/src/base/naming/README.md

 In particular, an `IExport<T>` object cannot export a raw pointer to something that might get destroyed.

-The *NamingScheme infrastructure* does not inform references about changes on the tree structure.
+The *Naming infrastructure* does not inform references about changes on the tree structure.
 But the reference can be "refreshed".
 In this case, it is resolved again and a boolean is set to inform if the pointed address has changed since the last time.